snishizawa/libretto/README.md

 Current version support timing characterization and power characterization of combinational cells and sequential cells.

 ## More better one?
-You may find LibreCell to generate layout (lclayout) and characterize (lctime).
-I have no try yet. https://codeberg.org/librecell
+Maybe LibreCell is more better than libretto for characterization (lctime).
+LibreCell also support layout generation (lclayout).
+I have not tried yet. https://codeberg.org/librecell

 ## Back to libretto, how to use